saleae/demo/full-stack.md

 We want to build a widget that will ask people, so we can get a better idea what's going on.

 ## The starting point
 We have a basic site on a Node/Express server.
 Just a single page, for now.
-It's this page we want to add our widget ti.
+It's this page we want to add our widget to.

 ## Primary Requirements
 - The widget should be a bar, stuck to the bottom of the screen as the user scrool.